brettz9/jsdoc-jsonschema/README.md

 1. Add support in `json-schema-to-jsdoc` ([#41](https://github.com/n3ps/json-schema-to-jsdoc/issues/41)
-    for `@typedef`'s referencing other `@typedef`'s to complete commented out sanity checks in tests
+    for `@typedef`'s referencing other `@typedef`'s to complete commented out sanity checks in tests; resume using stable version once may be merged

 ## Lower-priority to-dos